et-education/coursera-machine-learning/week1/README.md

 ## Coursera / Machine Learning / Week 1
-There is no programming assignment after the first week.
+There is no programming assignment for the first week.